 Children and adults returning from Syria

 Approximately 4,000 people left Europe for the conflict zones in Syria and Iraq in the early years of this decade.
-Currently a number of countries are considering their options for what to do about children and women detained in camps in Syria.
+A number of countries are considering their options for what to do about children and women detained in camps in Syria.
 Finland considers it vital to respect the rights of children and to help them in every possible way.

 Under the direction of the Ministry for Foreign Affairs, the situation of the detainees has been investigated by various authorities, including the Ministry of Social Affairs and Health and the police.
 Efforts by the Government and authorities to solve the situation are based on the following considerations: